Gaston Rébuffat: Annapurna

 In 1950, Gaston Rébuffat was part of an expedition to summit Annapurna 1, the tallest point of the Annapurna Massif in the Himalayas and the tenth-highest peak in the world.
 The expedition was led by Maurice Herzog and also included French mountaineers Louis Lachenal and Lionel Terray.
 The expedition began in March 1950, with the actual ascent of Annapurna 1 beginning in May.
 During the ascent, a base camp and four intermediate camps were set up, with the highest being about 7400 meters in altitude.
 The summit itself was completed on 3 June 1950 by Herzog and Lachenal.
 While traveling down from the top camp, the four mountaineers were unable to locate the next camp and were forced to spend the night in a crevasse.
 All members survived the expedition, but Herzog and Lachenal later lost several fingers and toes due to severe frostbite.
 Although Rébuffat did not summit the mountain, he was instrumental in ensuring his injured colleagues returned safely.
 The expedition is known to be the first ascent of any mountain over 8000 meters and was the highest mountain climb ever at the time.

 Writing

 Known for his lyrical writing and his ability to convey not only the dangers of mountaineering but the pure exaltation of the climb, Rébuffat authored several books, many of which he published in his own publishing house.
-His most famous written work is Etoiles et Tempêtes (Starlight and Storm), first published in French in 1954, and in English in 1956.
+His most famous written work is Étoiles et Tempêtes (Starlight and Storm), first published in French in 1954, and in English in 1956.